lukso-network/LIPs/LSPs/LSP-3-UniversalProfile-Metadata.md

 ## Abstract

-This standard, defines a set of key value stores that are useful to create a public on-chain profile, based on an [ERC725Account](./LSP-0-ERC725Account.md).
+This standard, defines a set of data key value stores that are useful to create a public on-chain profile, based on an [ERC725Account](./LSP-0-ERC725Account.md).

 ## Motivation